wbolster/emacs-direnv/README.rst

 this package provides direnv_ integration for emacs.

-this packages runs ``direnv``
+it works by invoking
-to obtain the environment for the current file, and updates the emacs variables ``process-environment`` and ``exec-path``.
+``direnv`` to obtain the environment for the current file, then updating the emacs variables ``process-environment`` and ``exec-path``.

 the result is that